 You can apply for the Paycheck Protection Program (PPP) at any lending institution that is approved to participate in the program through the existing U.S. Small Business Administration (SBA) 7(a) lending program and additional lenders approved by the Department of Treasury.
 You can call your bank or find SBA-approved lenders in your area through SBA’s online Lender Match tool.

-Amid the ongoing coronavirus pandemic, Congress is working on legislation aimed at combating the virus and providing economic relief to American families.
-We have debated and passed these pieces of legislation in "phases".
+Amid the ongoing coronavirus pandemic, Congress has passed several pieces of legislation aimed at combating the virus and providing economic relief to American families.

 Here's a breakdown: